Updated July 9th, 2021

 This is among the many reasons that outsourcing your reputation management is advisable.
 You want negative reviews to have respectful, apologetic responses that solve the problem.

 Remember, some sites will allow a customer to change their review when the problem is solved.
-You could negate a one-star review and turn it into five-stars if it’s handled properly.
+You can turn a one-star review into a five-star review if it’s handled properly.

 13. Generate New Reviews

 You’ll never know which of your customers will leave you a stellar review until you ask.
 You don’t need to incentivize leaving reviews either, this can come across the wrong way.
 Treat each customer as a potential reviewer, and don’t be shy about asking your customers to leave a review.
 Make it easy for them.
-Have a form on right on your website or easy prominent link in your email list.
+Have a form on right on your website or include a link in your email list. .